NYUCCL/psiTurk/doc/contribute.rst

 were made for the nature of this particular project.
 An up to date copy of this guide always resides `here <https://github.com/NYUCCL/psiTurk/blob/master/CONTRIBUTING.md>`_.

-Want to contributed to **psiTurk**?
+Want to contributed to psiTurk?
 Awesome!
 Here are instructions to get you started.
 We want to improve these as we go, so please provide feedback.